Kaiju Girl Caramelise: Characters

 The protagonist of the story, Kuroe has been suffering from a mysterious illness for at least sixteen years that causes abnormal body growth and disfigurement.
 This has led Kuroe to become an outcast feeling that nobody could accept someone like her.
 While Kuroe does not remember her past she tries her best to live a normal life in the present.
 She is surprised when Arata decides to date her and tries to hide her transformations from him whenever she can.
 Kuroe also has a pet dog named "Jumbo King".
+Kuroe then declared from Arata he loves her after he learns she is Harugon, Kuroe and Arata kiss each other.